"Establishment Productivity Convergence and the Effect of Foreign Ownership at the Frontier" - World Development, 122: 245-260, 2019 (PDF)

 "Foreign Direct Investment and Collective Intellectual Property Protection in Developing Countries" - Journal of Economic Behavior & Organization, 149: 389-412, 2018.
 (PDF)

 "Complementarity in Public and Private Intellectual Property Enforcement; Implications for International Standards" Revision requested by Oxford Economic Papers

 Abstract: I examine the relationship between publicly provided enforcement of intellectual property (IP) rights and an authentic producer's strategies to influence entry of non-deceptive counterfeit products.
-I consider investment in supplemental private IP enforcement, as well as endogenous quality of both the authentic and counterfeit product.
-In this context, I show that the authentic product's quality is non-monotonic in public IP enforcement.
-When public IP enforcement is low, the authentic firm optimally accommodates counterfeit entry by choosing low private enforcement and relatively high product quality.
+I consider investment in supplemental private IP enforcement through the legal system, as well as endogenous product quality.
+I show that when public IP enforcement is low, the authentic firm accommodates counterfeit entry by choosing low private enforcement and relatively high product quality.
 However, under high public enforcement, the firm deters entry through high private enforcement and a reduction in quality.
-This relationship creates a non-monotonic relationship between public enforcement and social welfare, and incentivizes inefficiently low public enforcement.
+This mechanism creates a non-monotonic relationship between public enforcement and social welfare, and incentivizes inefficiently low public enforcement.
 In this context, I show that international efforts to impose stricter legal penalties against counterfeiters can be counterproductive; further reducing public enforcement and increasing counterfeit prevalence.
 In contrast, minimum quality standards can be implemented to prevent quality reductions, incentivize higher public enforcement, and reduce inefficiency.

 "Trade Secret Protection in a Small Open Economy"